Chicken Alfredo Stuffed Shells + VIDEO

 Instructions

-- Preheat oven to 350 degrees.
-Spray a 9 x 13 inch baking dish with non-stick cooking spray.
+- Preheat oven to 350 degrees Fahrenheit.
+Spray a 9 x 13 inch baking dish with non-stick cooking spray and set aside.

 - Prepare shells to al dente according to package directions.
 Drain water from shells, pat dry with paper towels.

 - In a large bowl combine Mozzarella, Parmesan and Romano cheese.
-Remove 1/2 c. for topping.
+Remove ½ cup for topping.
 Add cottage cheese, egg, pepper and salt.
 Stir until well combined.
 Add chicken and stir until completely combined.

-- Bake in preheated oven for 20 minutes or until cheese is lightly browned and bubbly.
+- Bake in preheated oven at 350 degrees Fahrenheit for 20 minutes or until cheese is lightly browned and bubbly.

 Rachel says